-The Total OPEB Liability shown above was determined by an actuarial valuation as of June 30, 2021 updated to a June 30, 2022 measurement date.
-Plan Fiduciary Net Position is based on the fair value of assets as of June 30, 2022.
+The Total OPEB Liability shown above was determined by an actuarial valuation as of June 30, 2023.
+Plan Fiduciary Net Position is based on the fair value of assets as of June 30, 2023.

 Reforms

 In 2011, the Governor signed legislation, which made significant modifications to employee's health care insurance and pension plan programs.
 The legislation established a fixed cost share in the State's health insurance programs for both active employees and retirees and increases the time to vest for retiree health care benefits.
 Further reducing this liability was the State's participation, effective January 1, 2013, in an Employee Group Waiver Plan, or EGWP, which shifts the cost of retiree pharmacy benefits to the Centers for Medicare and Medicaid Services.